The Power of Small Business

-Business Agility, Efficiency & Effectiveness
+Small Business Agility, Efficiency & Effectiveness

 In small businesses owners often work alongside employees, and communication channels between management and execution are shorter and sometimes nonexistent.
 Management has direct insight into day-to-day operations and consumer feedback, which is truly valuable and allows for immediate decision making.
 Cutting out bureaucracy, saves time and money and gives an edge in responsiveness to trends and adaptation.

 At Goodnow Farms, Tom and I avoided disaster early on with open feedback channels and fast action.
 Originally, we had planned on crafting chocolate bars that were much larger and thicker, because that’s what we thought people wanted.
 But, after mixed feedback with test bars, we realized we had to refine our approach; the too-thick test bars were difficult to chew and the large amount of chocolate in the bar made the price point too high.
 We pivoted and decreased the thickness and size of our bars, which allowed for a more enjoyable tasting experience as well as a lower price point.
 This encouraged more people to try and enjoy our unique approach to single origin chocolate.
 And, by acting fast we avoided costly retooling, packaging and branding mistakes that could have dearly cost our fledgling business.